 So, how can you protect your credit score from fraudulent credit applications?
 Credit freezes and credit locks.
 Below, we’ll explain how these two tools can safeguard your credit score and help you determine which one is right for you.

-Credit Freezes vs. Credit Locks: What’s the Difference?
+Credit Freezes vs. Credit Locks: What is the Difference?

 What is a credit freeze?

 A credit freeze enables you to temporarily “freeze” your credit report.
-When frozen, lenders won’t be able to view your credit without your consent.
-As a result, fraudulent credit applications won’t get approval.
+When frozen, lenders will not be able to view your credit without your consent.
+As a result, fraudulent credit applications will not get approval.

-When you want to apply for new credit, you’ll have to unfreeze (or “thaw”) your credit report first.
-The thawing process takes around an hour.
+When you want to apply for new credit, you will have to unfreeze or thaw your credit report first.
+The thawing process takes around an hour when done online or by phone.

 The credit bureaus used to charge fees to freeze and unfreeze credit reports.
-Luckily for consumers, since 2018 they’ve been mandated by law to provide these services free of charge.
+Luckily for consumers, since 2018 they have been mandated by federal law to provide these services free of charge under the Economic Growth, Regulatory Relief, and Consumer Protection Act.

 What is a credit lock?